caam37830/homework-2-solution/README.md

 Again, we'll assume square `n x n` matrices, where `n` is a power of 2.

-So far, all the algorithms we have seen for matrix-matrix multiplication are O(n^3).
+So far, all the algorithms we have seen for matrix-matrix multiplication are O(n**3).
 [Strassen's algorithm](https://en.wikipedia.org/wiki/Strassen_algorithm) improves the asymptotic run time.
 This is also a version of blocked matrix-matrix multiplication defined recursively, but the number of multiplications done on blocks is 7 instead of 8, at the cost of extra additions.
-The Master Theorem for recursion can be used to give an asymptotic run time of `n^log2(7) = n^2.81`.
+The Master Theorem for recursion can be used to give an asymptotic run time of `n**log2(7) = n**2.81`.

 Write a function `matmul_strassen` which implements Strassen's algorithm using recursion.
 Again, you can use regular matrix-matrix multiplication (choose the best `matmul_***` in part A) if the block size is `<= 64`.
-Again, use Numba to produce a JIT version of the function.
+Again, use Numba to produce a JIT function.

-Here is pseudo-code which gets you pretty close to Python:
+Here is pseudo-code which gets you pretty close to what you need:

 ```python
 # compute A = B @ C